Comparative Research Analysis Example Syntax¶

 meta forestplot

-To perform a fixed effects meta-analysis, we can add the fixed
+To perform a fixed effects meta-analysis, we can add the fixed option to meta set.

 quietly meta set beta se, studylabel(cohort_lbl) fixed